Celine2Wangui/Portfolio/README.md

 ## Project Overview

-This repository hosts a personal portfolio website, developed as a classwork assignment during my Computer Science studies.The primary goal of this project was to apply foundational frontend web development skills, specifically focusing on HTML5 and CSS3, to create a functional and aesthetically pleasing online presence.
+This repository hosts a personal portfolio website, developed as a classwork assignment during my Computer Science studies.The primary goal of this project was to apply foundational frontend web development skills, specifically focusing on HTML and CSS, to create a functional and aesthetically pleasing online presence.

 This portfolio serves as a demonstration of my current abilities in web design and development, showcasing my core skills and providing a glimpse into my learning journey.